A Springfield Summer Christmas for Christmas: Development

+This is the first episode of the series written by Jessica Conrad.

 Casting

 Ellie Kemper appeared in the episode as Mary Tannenbaum, a producer for the Heartmark Channel trying to get a promotion by filming a Christmas movie in Springfield, and Richard Kind appeared as Director of the movie Mary is shooting.
 In addition, Chris Parnell appears as Mary Tannenbaum's handsome surgeon fiancé, who Mary slightly dislikes.